 Yes bank has always been a star performer, but a sudden fall out from the ivy league has left many of us wondering, whether it’s an opportunity to invest or to just give it a pass.
-Considering its bulging watchlist, lower growth forecast, fee reversal trends and capital adequacy problems, its better to stay away for there might be unknown territories we don’t know yet.
+Considering its bulging watchlist, lower growth forecast, fee reversal trends and capital adequacy problems, its better to stay away given there might be more skeletons in the closet.
 Yes bank faced RBI’s ire due to its stubbornness to disclose NPAs.
 So it has not been truthful always either.

 The sheer tripling of BB and below book in just one quarter post management change raises many eyebrows.
 And this will continue for another couple of quarters.
 Along with it their will be need for provisioning, which will eat away the profitability.
 The growth projections are also not encouraging enough and Yes bank is also in need to raise capital if the trend continues.
 So its not an investment we would be thinking off right now.